titledk/silverstripe-calendar/README.md

 		* go through includes and layout templates and see how they fit as building blocks
 	* Change `EventPage` to be a `DataExtension`, and call it `EventsPage`.
 (We might need an update script for this.)

+## Versioning

+We're trying to stick to the [Semantic Versioning](http://semver.org) paradigm.
+That is:

+> Consider a version format of X.Y.Z (Major.Minor.Patch).
+Bug fixes not affecting the API increment the patch version, backwards compatible API additions/changes increment the minor version, and backwards incompatible API changes increment the major version.

+So:

+* Go for the `Master` branch, if you want to live on the edge
+* Go for the `1.0` branch if you want minor changes and pathes
+* Go for the tags (`1.0.0` and following), if you only want the actual releases

+**NOTE:** If you think I'm missing something here, please let me know, @anselmdk on twitter, or through this repo's chat on [Gitter](https://gitter.im/titledk/silverstripe-calendar).